 About the Performance degree

-In addition to formal classes, students receive audition coaching from the performance faculty for Graduate School Auditions and Professional Theatre Auditions, in both formal workshop setting and in one-on one coaching sessions.
+In addition to formal classes, students receive audition coaching from the performance faculty for graduate school auditions and professional Theatre auditions, in both formal workshop settings and in one-on one coaching sessions.

 The Coordinator for this degree is Derek Gagnier.

 Students are admitted to the concentration by audition and interview and must meet annual criteria to continue in the concentration.
 The audition/interview should take place before the student's junior year.
 In order to remain in this program, students must meet this continuing criteria:

 - Successfully pass annual audition juries/interviews for Sophomore, Junior and Senior years.

 - Maintain a grade point average of 2.0 and a minimum grade of B- in all performance courses designated on the check sheet.

 - Participate in each semester's auditions for the co-curricular season.